TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 ### Tail-Free Sampling

 A [**tail**](https://en.wikipedia.org/wiki/Probability_distribution) in this context is the least-likely subset of Tokens to be chosen in a Generation.
-This alternative sampling method works by trimming **the least-likely tokens by searching for the estimated tail's probability**, removing that tail to the best of its ability, then re-[**normalizing**](https://en.wikipedia.org/wiki/Normalization_(statistics)) the remaining sample.
+This alternative sampling method works by trimming **the least-likely tokens by searching for the estimated tail's highest probability**, removing that tail to the best of its ability, then re-[**normalizing**](https://en.wikipedia.org/wiki/Normalization_(statistics)) the remaining sample.

 This method may have a smaller impact on creativity while maintaining consistency.
 However, take note that it tends to behave strangely if your context does not contain a lot of data.